Help for individuals struggling with Out of Control Sexual Behavior, Hypersexuality or "Sex Addiction"

 Interested in becoming an AASECT Certified Sex Therapist?

-Dr. Minten is offering AASECT supervision for individuals.
+Dr. Minten is offering AASECT supervision for individuals and groups.
 If you view our website and the treatment philosophy may be a good fit for you, please contact us for more information.